-In the short term, IL and use change from tree cover to animal grazing, or any livestock grazing other the dairy or arable cropping to dairy, or any land use to commercial vegetable production, will be constrained.
+In the short term, with the exception of farming activities which deemed to be farming within the long term water quality limits, land use change from tree cover to animal grazing, or any livestock grazing other the dairy or arable cropping to arable cropping, dairy, or any land use to commercial vegetable production, will be constrained.
 Provision has been made for some flexibility of land use for Māori land that has not been able to develop due to historic and legal impediments.
 As these impediments have had an impact on the relationship between tangata whenua and their ancestral lands, with associated cultural and economic effects, Chapter 3.11 seeks to recognise and provide for these relationships.
 These constraints on land use change are interim, until a future plan change introduces a second stage, where further reductions in discharges of sediment, nutrients and microbial pathogens from point sources and activity on the land will be required.
-This second stage will focus on land suitability and how land use impacts on water quality, based on the type of land and the sensitivity of the receiving water.
+This second stage will focus on Natural capital of the land land suitability and how land use impacts on water quality, based on the type of land and the sensitivity of the receiving water.
 Methods in Chapter 3.11 include the research and information to be developed to support this.